underscoreio/essential-scala/object-functional/monad-error-handling.md

 }
 {% endhighlight %}

-We can now rewrite our original example using `Validation` and receive useful information on error. *Note the implementation of `errorHandling` has not changed!*
+We can now rewrite our original example using `Validation` and receive useful information on error. *Note the implementation of `errorHandling` has not changed!* This is a consequence of using a high-level general abstraction.
+We can swap out the implementation but keep the code the same.

 {% highlight scala %}
 def doSomething(x: Int): Validation[String, Int] =